The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-It is natural to refer to $t^{\prime}$ as a \emph{division event}.
-An important corollary is that the initial time $0$ is not a unique or special time, but is instead only one of many division events inevitably experienced by a system in sufficiently strong contact with a repeatedly eavesdropping environment\textemdash in the sense that the interactions with the environment lead to correlations that look approximately like those in \eqref{eq:CompositeSubjectEnvironmentIntermedJointProbabilitiesCorrelated}.
-Division events will play a crucial role in the rest of this paper.
+It is therefore natural to refer to the new conditioning time $t^{\prime}$ as a \emph{division event}.
+An important corollary is that the initial time $0$ is not a unique time but is instead only one of many division events inevitably experienced by a system in sufficiently strong contact with a repeatedly eavesdropping environment, in the sense that the interactions with the environment lead to correlations that look approximately like those in the formula \eqref{eq:CompositeSubjectEnvironmentIntermedJointProbabilitiesCorrelated} for $p_{i^{\prime}e^{\prime}}^{\mathcal{S}\mathcal{E}}\left(t^{\prime}\right)$ above.\footnote{Although generically always approximate, division events will become nearly exact when the environment is sufficiently macroscopic, for precisely the same reasons that decoherence becomes nearly exact in such cases.
+Any resulting discrepancies in the effective stochastic laws will therefore be minuscule in real-world cases.
+These tiny discrepancies in the effective laws for subsystems are inevitable in all no-collapse formulations or interpretations of quantum theory.} Division events will play a crucial role going forward.

 Suppose that these kinds of division events can be approximated as occurring regularly over a characteristic time scale $\delta t$.
-Suppose, moreover, that the unistochastic dynamics is homogeneous in time, in the sense that $\timeevop^{\mathcal{S}}\left(t+\delta t\from t\right)=\timeevop^{\mathcal{S}}\left(\delta t\right)$ for all times $t$.
+Suppose, moreover, that the unistochastic dynamics is homogeneous in time, in the sense that $\timeevop^{\mathcal{S}}\left(t+\delta t\from t\right)=\timeevop^{\mathcal{S}}\left(\delta t\from0\right)$ for all times $t$.
 Then the subject system's transition matrix after any integer number $n\geq1$ of time steps $\delta t$ is given by

 where